 Performance and Operations during the Biennium The WERC has continued its commitment to improving the quality and the timeliness of its services.
 WERC Commissioners and professional staff have significantly improved the timeliness of issuance of both civil service and labor relations decisions.
 The WERC also successfully met its statutory obligation to conduct annual certification elections for state and municipal employees.
 Major Program Goals and Objectives The WERC has established performance measures by which the timeliness and effectiveness of service delivery can be evaluated (See Appendix A).
-Using those performance measures, the WERC provides excellent mediation services and timely decisions in statutory civil service and labor relations matters but needs to improve the timeliness of contractual grievance arbitration awards.
-WERC will continue to provide quality and timely service during the 2015-2017 biennium.
+Using those performance measures, the WERC provides excellent mediation services and timely decisions in statutory civil service and labor relations matters and contractual grievance arbitration awards.
+WERC will continue to provide quality and timely service during the 2017-2019 biennium.
 Technology development continues to be a goal of the agency.
-The content of the website maintained by the WERC (http://werc.wi.gov) has been expanded to include substantial full-text searchable archives of labor relations decisions, grievance awards, municipal interest awards and personnel appeal decisions.
+The content of the website maintained by the WERC (http://werc.wi.gov) includes full-text searchable archives of labor relations decisions, grievance awards, municipal interest awards and personnel appeal decisions.
 The WERC's grievance awards and labor relations decisions continue to be made available on the State Bar of Wisconsin's website, as well.
 The WERC has encouraged its personnel and its customers to make use of e-mail whenever possible, and our administrative rules are designed to remove obstacles to the use of e-mail in nearly all aspects of communication to and from the WERC.
-Flexible Time Work Schedules Because many of those served by the WERC are members of locally elected governing bodies, a good deal of the work is performed in the evening or at late afternoon meetings in locations throughout the state.
+Flexible Time Work Schedules Because many of those served by the WERC are members of locally elected governing bodies, some of the work is performed in the evening or at late afternoon meetings in locations throughout the state.
 This requires all Commissioners and professional staff to have flexible working hours and to coordinate meeting, hearing, and writing schedules.
-With a very high professional-to-support staff ratio, support hours and schedules are occasionally adjusted to meet the needs of the WERC and to respond to the normal operating hours expected of state agencies.
+Support staff hours and schedules are occasionally adjusted to meet the needs of the WERC and to respond to the normal operating hours expected of state agencies.
 In addition, support staff employee hours are occasionally adjusted to accommodate the personal/family needs of those employees.
-Biennial Caseload Summary During the 2013-2015 biennium, 2234 new cases were filed with the WERC and 2537 cases were closed.
-The Commission and its professional staff issued 104 civil service appeal decisions, 82 labor relations decisions and 49 contractual grievance arbitration awards.
-APPENDIX A PERFORMANCE MEASURES 2012 ACTUALS AND 2013 AND 2014 GOALS AND ACTUALS Prog.
-Performance Measure Actual Goal Actual Goal Actual No. 2012 2013 2013 2014 2014 1.
-Percentage of mediation- type cases closed without an interest arbitration award or fact-finding recommendation.
-97% 90% 95% 90% 97% 2.
+Biennial Caseload Summary During the 2015-2017 biennium, 1,328 new cases were filed with the WERC.
+The Commission and its professional staff issued 205 civil service appeal decisions, 22 labor relations decisions and 28 contractual grievance arbitration awards.
+APPENDIX A PERFORMANCE MEASURES 2014 ACTUALS AND 2015 AND 2016 GOALS AND ACTUALS Program Performance Measure Actual Goal Actual Goal Actual No. 2014 2015 2015 2016 2016 1.
+Percentage of mediation-type cases successfully settled without an interest arbitration award or fact-finding recommendation.
+97% 90% 97% 90% 95% 2.
 Percentage of labor relations decisions issued by attorney staff, commissioners or the commission in compliance with time guidelines.
-1 53% 90% 80% 90% 69% 3.
-Percentage of personnel appeals and drafts issued by attorney staff, commissioners or the commission in compliance with time guidelines 65% 85% 82% 85% 80% 4.
-Percentage of grievance arbitration awards/independent hearing officer decisions issued by attorney staff and commissioners in compliance with time guidelines.
-60% 90% 40% 90% 38% Note: Based on fiscal year.
+1 69% 90% 61% 90% 89% 3.
+Percentage of personnel appeals and drafts issued by attorney staff, commissioners or the commission in compliance with time guidelines 80% 85% 86% 85% 89% 4.
+Percentage of grievance arbitration awards/impartial hearing officer decisions issued by attorney staff and commissioners in compliance with time guidelines.
+38% 90% 88% 90% 91% Note: Based on fiscal year.